Three things to know about the Seahawks’ Week 2 opponent, the Tennessee Titans

 Kyler Murray passed for 289 yards and four TDs and rushed for another score, and he kept a number of plays alive with his feet to beat the Titans.

-The Titans this week know they’ll have their hands full with Russell Wilson.
+The Titans this week know they will have their hands full with Russell Wilson.

 “There’s a reason these guys are great players,” Titans defensive line coach Terrell Williams told The Tennessean on Tuesday.
 “The Murrays and Russell Wilsons and Lamar Jacksons — you can be in a perfect spot and they find a way to make you miss.